Setting maps and summaries

 Baqa’a is the largest refugee camp in Jordan.
 It is about 20km north of Amman.
 According to the UN Relief and Works Agency (UNRWA), the Baqa’a camp was set up as an emergency location in 1968 for people leaving the West Bank and Gaza Strip during the time of the Arab-Israeli war.
 To read more about the camp visit the UNRWA here.

 Aysheh, a resident of Baqa’a, started a grain mill as an income-generating project for her family.
 The mill is now a community-supporting enterprise that helps to keep Palestinian food culture alive in the Baqa’a camp.
 The grains used in Aysheh's mill are of a locally-grown, heritage variety wheat adapted to water scarcity and favoured for flavour and texture.
 They are grown in fields beyond Baqa'a camp, processed in the mill and then distributed out to the bakeries, restaurants, and other small businesses of the camp.
 Aysheh’s parents had nine boys; she is the only girl who survived.
 Aysheh herself has 12 children.
+Aysheh speaks Arabic.

-Fatima is a retired school principal, a productive market gardener and agricultural innovator.
-In 2009 Fatima founded the Kananat Organization to help landless local people learn to use rooftops for at-home food production.
+Fatima is a retired school principal, a productive market gardener and agricultural experimenter.
+In 2009 Fatima founded the Kananat Organization to help landless local people learn to use rooftops for at-home food-production.
 Since the onset of the Syrian crisis in 2011 large numbers of Syrian refugees have benefited from the expertise of Kananat members and its community food projects.
 Fatima now shares insights into effective food security/sovereignty activities to empower the most vulnerable, including recent refugees.
 The projects range from low-capital, low-tech water harvesting techniques, to rooftop gardening methods, container gardening, covered gardening, and entrepreneurial activities started by poor and refugee women in Irbid, a city in Jordan.
 Fatima has seven children; she used the Koran to name one of her daughters when she and her husband could not agree on a name.
+Fatima speaks Arabic.

-The Indigenous Wayuu community participating in this project is located in northern Colombia in a region called La Guajira.
+The Indigenous Wayuu (pronounced Why-you) community participating in this project is located in northern Colombia in a region called La Guajira.
 Wayuu pastoralists in Colombia are embroiled in multiple crises as they face severe drought, fight to protect their lands and herds from the massive Cerrejon coal mine on their territories, and confront refugee flows from neighbouring Venezuela.

 Like Jakeline, Miguel has taken an active interest in the situation of Wayuu Indigenous women.
 He has participated in different actions of resistance and defense of the territory, the main challenge being to gain food security.
 He is an Indigenous and community communicator, publicist, documentary filmmaker and photographer.
 As well, Miguel is the editor of NotiWayuu and director of NotiWayuu printed, coordinator of the Wayuu People’s School of Communications and member of the Putchimaajana Communications Network.
+Miguel speaks both Wayuunaiki and Spanish.

 Fuerza de Mujeres